Browser does not support script.

 Read about BBSRC Doctoral Training Partnership in Biotechnology & Biological Sciences on the Graduate website »

 Our teaching is research-led and integrative, ensuring that our courses are at the cutting edge and that our students are prepared for the future.

 We provide excellence in teaching in a wide range of Biological and Biomedical Sciences.
-Students can choose between 3 years BSc (Hons) and
+For many of these degrees, applicants can choose between 3-year BSc and 4-year MSci courses.

 We offer an extensive range

 of high-quality taught Masters’